polyfy/polylith/readme.md

           INDEX -> A list element can be looked up by INDEX.

           Several ARG keys can be given, separated by colon.
-          Every new key goes one level deeper into the workspace hash map.
+          Every new key goes one level deeper into the workspace data structure.

   Example:
     poly ws